 Insurance adjusters also like to review prior medical records in search of other possible explanations for the catastrophic injuries sustained in the accident.
 Adjusters may often look for any of the following prior conditions as potential reasons to deny reimbursement:

-A Plano catastrophic injury lawyer knows the tricks and tactics used by insurance adjusters to downplay serious personal injuries.
+A well-practiced Plano catastrophic injury attorney knows the tricks and tactics used by insurance adjusters to downplay serious personal injuries.
 The most effective way of proving catastrophic injuries is to offer the expert testimony of a doctor or other healthcare provider.

 An expert medical provider could potentially be able to testify about the acc medical treatment, the permanent nature of the injury or injuries sustained, and objective findings garnered from observations and permanency evaluations.